 Coleridge died in Highgate, London on 25 July 1834 as a result of heart failure compounded by an unknown lung disorder, possibly linked to his use of opium.

 Coleridge was one of the most important figures in English poetry.
 His poems directly and deeply influenced all the major poets of the age.
 He was known by his contemporaries as a meticulous craftsman who was more rigorous in his careful reworking of his poems than any other poet.
-His influence on Wordsworth is particularly important because many critics have credited Coleridge with the very idea of “Conversational Poetry”, i.e. the idea of utilising common, everyday language to express profound poetic images and ideas for which Wordsworth became so famous may have originated almost entirely in Coleridge’s mind.
+His influence on Wordsworth is particularly important because many critics have credited Coleridge with the very idea of “Conversational Poetry”, i.e. the idea of utilizing common, everyday language to express profound poetic images and ideas for which Wordsworth became so famous may have originated almost entirely in Coleridge’s mind.

 References and Further Reading: